 It is important to note that the maintenance margin change will directly affect liquidation price.
 To avoid being liquidated (i.e. margin ratio hits 100%), please add more margin or reduce your positions.
-It is recommended to control the margin ratio below 80%.
+It is recommended to keep a margin ratio below 80%.

 Liquidation occurs when the Mark Price hits the liquidation price of a position.
 Traders are advised to pay close attention to the movements of the Mark Price and the liquidation price to avoid being liquidated.

-In hedge mode, both long and short positions of the same contract share the same liquidation price in cross margin mode.
+In hedge mode, both long and short positions of the same symbol share the same liquidation price in cross margin mode.

-If both long and short positions of the same contract are in isolated mode, the positions will have two different liquidation prices depending on the margin allocated to the positions.
+If both long and short positions of the same symbol are in isolated mode, the positions will have two different liquidation prices depending on the margin allocated to the positions.

-Binance allows highly leveraged trading by using a sophisticated risk engine and liquidation model.
-The liquidation model might be intricate.
-Alternatively, you could use the built-in calculator to calculate the liquidation price.
+Binance allows highly leveraged trading by using a sophisticated risk engine and a liquidation model that might be intricate.
+Alternatively, you could use the built-in calculator to determine the liquidation price.

 To find more about the calculation of Liquidation Price, please refer to:

 During the liquidation process, all open orders are immediately canceled.
 All users will be subjected to the same liquidation protocols referred to as “Smart Liquidation.”
 Binance avoids full liquidation of a user’s position whenever possible.